About me

 I love to work on:

-🚴 Studying cornering strategies in road cycling
+🚴 Cornering strategies in road cycling

 I’m equally interested in each phase of modeling: conceptualization and formalization, data collection and processing, model development, and model deployment.
 I always value models that can teach us more in return.
 I love adding intelligence to the process.
 Ironically, more intelligence usually means less technology.
 And that’s the way it should be: sensors come and go, but learning is forever.